jmartsch/pw-lang-de/README.md

 Language packs for (some) older versions of ProcessWire are available on the [releases page](https://github.com/jmartsch/pw-lang-de/releases) of this repository.

+Big thanks to Matthias Mees and Nico Knoll for their initial work.

 ## Installation

 To install a language pack, you must have the ProcessWire Language Support module installed.
 This is included with ProcessWire, so all you have to do is click to Modules > Language > Language Support > install.

+### Install as additional language

 Once you have Language Support installed, you can install this language pack by going to Setup > Languages > Add New Language.
 Enter a title and name for the language and save.